Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Methods

 where $\rt(t)$ is the modified state of the reservoir defined in \eqref{rt}.
 Equations \eqref{eq:res_state} and \eqref{eq:predict} can be utilized sequentially to generate future predictions $\Xh(t + 2\Delta t)$, $\Xh(t + 3\Delta t)$, etc. Thus, RC equations \eqref{eq:res_state} and \eqref{eq:predict} are used here as, essentially, a time-stepping algorithm.
 Often, prediction starts with initial condition $X(0)$ which corresponds to the initial reservoir state $r(0)=0$.
 Various improvements have been suggested (see \cite{xiaothesis} for a detailed comparison), such as reservoir warm-up which uses a short "true" trajectory to update the internal reservoir state using equation \eqref{eq:res_state}.

-Matrices $W_{in}$ and $A$ are generated at random beforehand and are kept constant during training and subsequent predictions.
-Here we use $W_{in} \sim Unif[-\beta_1, \beta_1]$ with $\beta_1=0.01$.
-Particular value of $\beta_1$ is not important, but it should be small enough so that non-linearity of $f$ in \eqref{eq:res_state} becomes essential.
-Connections within the reservoir are represented using the adjacency matrix $A \in \mathbb{R}^{D \times D}$ with ``echo state property'' \cite{yildiz2012re}.
+{\colb Matrices $W_{in}$ and $A$ are generated at random beforehand and are kept constant during training and subsequent predictions.
+Here we use $W_{in}[iq:(i+1)q,i] \sim Uniform[-\beta_1, \beta_1]$ for $i=0,N-1$, $q=D/N$.
+Thus, each input $X_i(t)$ drives only $q$ neurons in the reservoir.
+Results are weakly sensitive to the value of $\beta_1$.
+In particular, $\beta_1$ should be in the proper range so that non-linearity of $f$ in \eqref{eq:res_state} becomes essential.
+We use $\beta_1=0.1$ and also demonstrate prediction results for $\beta_1 \in [0.01,\ldots,0.2]$ for a particular dataset. } Connections within the reservoir are represented using the adjacency matrix $A \in \mathbb{R}^{D \times D}$ with ``echo state property'' \cite{yildiz2012re}.
 The echo state property is a condition of asymptotic state convergence of the reservoir network, under the influence of driving input.
 Intuitively, the echo state property states that the memory of initial conditions should decay asymptotically with time.
 A common practical approach is to select the spectral radius of $A$ smaller than unity to ensure the echo state property \cite{jaeger2001echo, yildiz2012re, buehner2006, jaeger2007optimization, Jaeger2013}.
 It has been suggested \cite{esp1} that the condition on the spectral radius may not be sufficient to ensure the echo-state property.
 Moreover, it has been also suggested that the echo-state property can be considered as input-dependent and in such cases the echo-state property might also hold for the adjacency matrix $A$ with the spectral radius larger than unity \cite{esp3}.
-Nevertheless, it has been demonstrated that the condition on the spectral radius of $A$ remains a valid indicator of the echo-state property for a large class of networks \cite{esp2} and, thus, we follow this approach here. $A$ is usually s sparse matrix.
+Nevertheless, it has been demonstrated that the condition on the spectral radius of $A$ remains a valid indicator of the echo-state property for a large class of networks \cite{esp2} and, thus, we follow this approach here. $A$ is usually a sparse matrix.
 Thus, we first generate a sparse matrix $W_0$ (usually less than 10\% of connections) with entries drawn from a uniform distribution with zero mean.
 Then, $A$ is given by